Menu Close

 Downsizing is the perfect opportunity to declutter and organize your belongings.
 When moving to a smaller home, you may be inspired to carefully consider which items should come with you to your new space.
 How does this correlate with mental health?
 It has been found that physical clutter can lead to mental clutter.
 Living in a cramped, messy home full of items you do not need or use can be stressful.
 Use the process of downsizing as an inspiration to finally pare down what you own and select only the most useful or meaningful items for retirement living in Texas.

 Your energy, strength, and mobility may change as you get older.
 Those stairs you used to climb up effortlessly may become an impossible burden in a home with two or more floors.
 While this may not be an issue for you now, an injury or illness can unexpectedly change that.
 When planning for retirement living, it is wise to prepare for these changing circumstances.
-Consider an independent living home where everything is on one floor, or wheelchair ramps and elevators are available.
+Consider an independent living home where everything is on one floor or where wheelchair ramps and elevators are available.

 While your children may be more than willing to help you out with yard work or home repairs, you likely do not want to have to ask for help often.
 Your children or grandchildren may work full-time jobs or attend school, and you may feel guilty asking them to spare some time to assist you with home maintenance.
 By downsizing to an independent living home, much of the responsibility for home repair and yard work will be shouldered by the facility.
 Many seniors enjoy a greater feeling of independence when they do not have to ask their loved ones for frequent assistance.